timlyo/pyTag/README.rst

 tagger
 ======

 Module for extracting tags from text documents.
+Forked from a project by Alessandro Presta and updated to python 3

 Copyright (C) 2011 by Alessandro Presta
+Copyright (C) 2015 by Tim Maddison

 Configuration
 =============